AdguardTeam/KnowledgeBaseVPN/docs/general/subscription.md

 The subscription can be canceled in your AdGuard account.
 To cancel your subscription:

- 1. In your AdGuard account, go to [Licenses](https://my.adguard.com/en/account/licenses).
+ 1. In your AdGuard account, go to [Licenses](https://my.adguard.com/account/licenses).
  1. Click *Cancel subscription* below the subscription you no longer need.

 The canceled subscription will be valid until its expiry date.

 :::note

-Subscriptions purchased on the App Store can be managed in the App Store account or in the device's settings.
+Subscriptions purchased on the App Store can be managed in your Apple ID.

 :::